ptfonseca/pcal/README.md

 #> [1] 0.04377308
 ```

+In classical hypothesis testing, if the typical 0.05 significance is
+used then this p-value slightly below 0.05 would result in the rejection
+of the null hypothesis.

 With `bcal()` we can turn `pv` into a lower bound for the Bayes factor
 in favor of the null hypothesis: